AAA Scholarship Foundation

 About AAA Scholarship Foundation

-The AAA Scholarship Foundation awards scholarships solely to qualifying low-income, disabled and displaced students.
+AAA Scholarship Foundation promotes the advancement of education by administering educational choice programs.
 The typical AAA Scholarship student is an ethnic minority living with a struggling single parent/caregiver in a high crime community.
-More than 82.2 percent of AAA scholarships are distributed to children at or below 200 percent of poverty.
-Many children are either below grade level, failing at their previous school or both when they receive a scholarship.
+More than 80 percent of these children are initially awarded AAA scholarships while living in households with annual incomes at or below 200 percent of the federal poverty level.
+Many are either below grade level, failing at their previous school or both when they first receive a scholarship.
 Parents, who find their children in these circumstances and are concerned about their future, look for viable options.
-They seek an atmosphere that challenges their child and will reverse inadequate learning, social patterns and the potential lifelong negative impact.
-They wish to change their child’s learning environment, acquaintances and the unfortunate predictable outcomes associated with school failure.
+They seek an atmosphere that challenges their children and will reverse inadequate learning, social patterns and potential lifelong negative impacts.
+They wish to change their children’s learning environment, acquaintances and the unfortunate predictable outcomes associated with school failure.

-AAA Scholarships are funded in Arizona, Florida, Georgia and Nevada by corporations that redirect a portion of their state tax liability to the AAA Scholarship Foundation in exchange for a dollar-for-dollar tax credit.
-The AAA Scholarship Foundation is one of the only approved 501(c)(3) nonprofit scholarship organizations exclusively serving qualifying low-income, disabled and displaced students through these tax credit scholarship programs in multiple states.
+AAA Scholarships are funded in Arizona, Florida, Georgia and Nevada by companies that redirect a portion of their state tax liability to the AAA Scholarship Foundation in exchange for a dollar-for-dollar tax credit.
+AAA Scholarship Foundation is one of the only 501(c)(3) nonprofit scholarship organizations approved to administer these legislatively-authorized tax credit scholarship programs in multiple states.
 AAA Scholarship Foundation provides your company with the convenience and efficiency of a single solution for participating in multiple state tax credit scholarship programs.
-For more information, or to learn how your corporation can participate in the program, visit www.AAAScholarships.org, or contact Kerri Vaughan at kerri @ aaascholarships.org or 888 707-2465 ext.
+For more information, or to learn how your company can participate in the program, visit www.AAAScholarships.org, or contact Kerri Vaughan at kerri@aaascholarships.org or 888-707-2465 ext.
 730.

-Click here for a pdf of this student spotlight.
+Click here for a pdf of this spotlight

 Filed Under: Scholarship Spotlight